cesarias/Blue-Skynet-IT-Operations-Career-Path-From-Help-Desk-to-Systems-Engineer/README.md

 ### 📘 The Hard Truth Before the Breakthrough

 Before Blue Skynet, Alex faced months of silence.
-He sent out over 40 applications.
+He sent out hundreds of applications.
 He heard back from maybe three.
 He got rejected twice.
 But instead of stopping, he asked: *“What do I need to learn next?”*